|

 Total Fat

 A single serving of the quesadilla with chicken contains 26 grams of total fat, including 13 grams of saturated fat.
-That is significant.
+That is high.

 The amount of total fat and saturated fat has a 33% and 65% daily value (based on a 2,000 calorie diet), respectively.